ashisherc/advanced-solidity-lottery-application/README.md

+# This is an old project, the solidity code might still be relevant today, but the frontend might not work.

 #   Advanced Lottery Solidity Smart Contract

 This is an advanced lottery smart contract explaining some of the very useful CRUD operations required to create an application using solidity on Ethereum.